Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

--   If doing a privileged SSH Key Rotation, where a privileged user sets the key for another user, the privileged user must have sudo permissions that do not prompt for a password and the permissions to edit the user’s authorized keys file with sudo.
+-   If doing a privileged SSH Key Rotation, where a privileged user sets the key for another user, the privileged user must have sudo permissions that do not prompt for a password and the permissions to edit the user's authorized keys file with sudo.

 If a system does not meet these requirements it may still be possible to do key